-Ending Bond Index Level: The Bond Index Closing Level on the Bond Index Observation Date.
+The Bond Index Closing Level on the Bond Index Observation Date.
+Ending Bond Index Level:

-Bond Index Closing Level: The closing level of the Bond Index Hedged in U.S. dollars or any Bond successor index on the applicable available by JPMSI to you as more fully described in the accompanying product supplement.
+The closing level of the Bond Index Hedged in U.S. dollars or any Bond successor index on the applicable

 Bond Index Trading Day as published by JPMSI at Bloomberg ticker "JHDCGBIG" or as otherwise made